Ananda (album): Composition

 Ananda is a pop rock genre-spanning record, departing from the predominantly Latin sound of Rubio's previous works.
 It also incorporates dance-pop genre, what gave Rubio "liberty of playing with different rhythms."
 According to What's Up Magazine staff, the album is "a mixture of dance floor beats, electric guitars, keyboards and the occasional ranchera/cumbia/pop ballad" so the album swims through intricate Latin and folk instrumentation.
 Music critic, Jason Birchmeier, reviewing for Allmusic, felt Ananda "was a stretch from the relatively straightforward Latin pop of Paulina", launching "fully embrace" pop-rock.
 Rhapsody said with dance-pop genre, the album "it's quirkier than we've ever heard it" of Rubio.
 The artist pointed out that all the songs are autobiographical, and represent a part of her personality.
 "Each one of the songs is a part of me, the themes I deal with are how I am..... they know Paulina as aggressive, strong, but I also have my sweet side, of tenderness," she said.

 In some track, between the start of one song and another, the album includes skits and ambience that reflected everyday moments.
+Terra described them as "everyday, harmonic sounds" that make "a total listening experience for the listener."